hmchen47/DataScience/ML/MLNN-Hinton/a05-VisualCNN.md

 + Rectification layer: signals go through a ReLu operation

-+ Filtering layer: us of transposed convolution
++ Filtering layer: use of transposed convolution
   + flipped horizontally and vertically
   + transposed convolution projects feature maps back to input space
   + transposed convolution corresponds to the backpropagation of the gradient